Armputator/pyWavereader/Readme.md

 : help [COMMAND]

 DESCRIPTION
-: prints the man page about the command(s) given as argument or if -a option is given prints all possible commands `-a`, prints all commands, function call ignores all other argument if this is given
+: prints the man page about the command given as argument, immediately preceded by a single dash or if -a option is given prints all possible commands.
+Man pages are located in "pyWavereader/man".
+-a, prints all commands, function call ignores all other argument if this is given -COMMAND, prints man page for command

 EXAMPLES
-: `help -init`
+: `help -init`, prints man page for init
- `help -a`, this call will ignore the -init argument
+ `help -init -a`, this call will ignore the -init argument

 ### Serial Control